kalessil/production-dependencies-guard/README.md

 Prevents development packages from being added into `require` and getting into production environment.
 In practical field prevents e.g. debug tool-bars deployment into production environments (and similar cases).

-> Note: use `composer install --no-dev` to install only production dependencies

 # Installation

 `composer require --dev kalessil/production-dependencies-guard:dev-master`